bobby-brennan/gitback-blog/articles/apis-guru/content.md

 But the benefit I want to talk about here is one of the most crucial: **Discovery**.

-The two services I want to highlight here are:
+The two services I want to highlight are:

 [APIs Guru](https://github.com/APIs-guru/api-models) - An open source repository of Swagger specifications for public APIs